 The map below (which I plan to populate over time) gives you an idea of the exact location of Gibraltar and, in this case, Gibraltar International Airport – which is located probably 100 metres from the Gibraltar Spain border.

-Currently only scheduled flights originating from the United Kingdom are landing in Gibraltar (or private jets).
+Currently only scheduled flights originating from the United Kingdom are landing in Gibraltar (or private jets from elsewhere).
 Currently both British Airways and Easy Jet fly into Gibraltar from Heathrow (BA), Gatwick, Manchester, Edinburgh and Bristol (Easy Jet).
 You can find out more details at Gibraltar Airport’s website.

 Anyone is free to fly into Gibraltar (as long as you take a flight from the UK).
 Passports are required by all visitors to Gibraltar, except EU nationals who are in possession of a valid national identity card.
 As a general rule, those persons who require a visa for entry into the United Kingdom will also require a separate visa for entry to Gibraltar.
 You can find out more information on the Gibraltar Borders and Coastguard Agency website.